 College Softball Field Diamond Dimensions

-If you plan on using your field for college softball games, then you'll need to make sure you follow these specifications:
+If you plan on using your field for college softball games, then you'll need to make sure you follow these collegiate softball field dimensions:

 Home plate to first and third bases: Both of these lanes should be a distance of 60 feet from the back tip of home plate to the base.

-Home plate to second: This should be a distance of 84 feet and 10 and 1/4 inches from the back tip of home to the base.
+Home plate to second base: This should be a distance of 84 feet and 10 and 1/4 inches from the back tip of home to the base.

 Distance between bases: Measure 60 feet between first, second and third bases.